 Late in 2000, Hinson was named President and CEO.
 Under his leadership, S&D completed several plant expansions, added roasting capacity, and a new green bean unloading, handling and silo storage system.
 And, because of his vision and passion for national accounts, S&D became the foremost supplier of coffee and tea to large restaurant chains.

 S&D’s push for innovation has led it into new markets, including tea, food ingredients and emerging beverages.
 In 2006, a state-of-the-art tea blending facility was completed to allow flexibility to formulate custom tea blends for customers, as well as meet the manufacturing demands of S&D tea brands.

-In 2009, S&D acquired the Toddy Company, famous for cold-brewed extraction techniques.
+In 2009, S&D acquired an exclusive license to the Toddy® brand and assets related to the production of Toddy® Cold Brew Coffee on a commercial scale.
 Armed with this expertise, we constructed a new facility and have become a leader in natural extracts and concentrates from coffee, tea and botanicals.

 In 2011, Chairman Emeritus Roy Davis passed away.
 Having worked very closely with Roy for 35 years, Ron Hinson was given the responsibility for S&D’s future as Chairman, President and CEO.
 Under Ron Hinson’s leadership, S&D Coffee & Tea has seen tremendous growth through its focus on delivering excellence in customized strategies, products and services built to help you grow your business.